 - Create an incident management team and discuss the details regarding the management of incidents.
 This is done after the initial incident has been addressed to help avoid recurrence and formulate solutions to help avoid similar incidents in the future.

 - Create an on-call emergency incident response team comprised of individuals that can escalate and address severe incidents as they occur.
-This team is also responsible for walking employees through the steps of the incident management system.
+This team of responders is also responsible for walking employees through the steps of the incident management system.

 COVID-19 Incident Management

 As the COVID-19 global pandemic continues to affect businesses in all industries the world over, it’s important that organizations have an action plan in place to address incidents and other concerns related to the virus.
 COVID-19 has affected different economies in unprecedented ways, and its effects have been felt—and will continue to be felt for the foreseeable future—by both businesses and consumers.

 Because COVID-19 is a different kind of monster, and one that hasn’t been tamed by time and experience, organizations should have a means to address and mitigate issues or concerns resulting from it.
 Proper communication and information dissemination is important, in light of the misinformation caused by inaccurate data and baseless information presented as facts on social media and other online channels.
 To help curb the spread of the virus and manage related incidents, the COVID-19 checklists below can be used to check for symptoms, monitor regular sanitation procedures, and help employees conduct self-assessments.

 - COVID-19 symptoms checklist